barryosull/texas-holdem-js/documentation/refresh-issue.md

 **What about before the first round starts?**
 A good question.
 The notification relay system should broadcast all the notification before the round starts.
 Simple.

+## Result
+This ended up working quite well.
+The notifier has become a little messy, so I think that's a sign it needs to be refactored and broken down further, but other than that this solution has worked really well, refreshing causes no real issues.